SharePoint/sp-dev-docs/docs/general-development/using-odata-sources-with-business-connectivity-services-in-sharepoint.md

 Creating an external content type that uses an OData data source is similar to creating any external content type.
 You can use Visual Studio 2012 to automatically generate OData external content types.
 You merely provide the Representational State Transfer (REST) endpoint of the OData source when you create the external content type.
-For more information see  [How to: Create an external content type from an OData source in SharePoint 2013](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).
+For more information see  [How to: Create an external content type from an OData source in SharePoint](how-to-create-an-external-content-type-from-an-odata-source-in-sharepoint.md).